saraiva22/Multi-Cloud-Guardian/code/backend/docs/backend-impl.md

-# <image src ="../docs/images/cloud.jpg" width=60> Multi Cloud Guardian - Backend Documentation
+#  Multi Cloud Guardian - Backend Documentation

 > This is the backend documentation for the Multi Cloud Guardian.